nathanl/authority/README.md

 No time for reading!
 Reading is for chumps!
 Here's the skinny:

-- Install in your Rails project
+- Install in your Rails project: `bundle install` and `rake authority:install`
 - Put this in your controllers: `check_authorization_on YourModelNameHere` (the model that controller works with)
 - Put this in your models:  `include Authority::Abilities`
 - For each model you have, create a corresponding `YourModelNameHereAuthorizer`.
 For example, for `app/models/lolcat.rb`, create `app/authorizers/lolcat_authorizer.rb` with an empty class inheriting from `Authority::Authorizer`.